Top 5 Unexpected Things You Might Not Know About Zebras

 - It was the most ancient member of the family Equus (this group includes all living horses, donkeys and zebras)

 - The species was technically not a zebra, but America's first horse.
-Some experts suspect an evolutionary step beyond and view it as the ancestor of the continent's first real horses
+Some experts suspect they represent an earlier evolutionary step; as the ancestor of the continent's first real horses

 - The Hagerman Horse was striped and resembled the rare Grevy's Zebra